-Patents and Proprietary Rights.
+DEPENDENCE ON PATENTS AND PROPRIETARY RIGHTS.
 The patent situation in the field of biotechnology generally is highly uncertain and involves complex legal, scientific and factual questions.
 To date, no consistent policy has emerged regarding the breadth of claims allowed in biotechnology patents.
 Accordingly, there can be no assurance that patent applications relating to the Company's products or technology will result in patents being issued or that, if issued, the patents will afford protection against competitors with similar technology.

 There has been significant litigation in the biotechnology industry regarding patent and other intellectual property rights and this litigation is likely to continue in the future.
 If the Company becomes involved in such litigation, it could consume a substantial portion of the Company's resources.
-Also, patents and applications owned or licensed by the Company may become the subject of interference proceedings in the U.S. Patent and Trademark Office to determine priority of invention, which could result in substantial cost to the Company, as well as a possible adverse decision as to priority of invention of the patent or patent application involved.
+Also, patents and applications owned or licensed by the Company may become the subject of interference proceedings in the United States Patent and Trademark Office to determine priority of invention, which could result in substantial cost to the Company, as well as a possible adverse decision as to priority of invention of the patent or patent application involved.
 An adverse decision in an interference proceeding may result in the Company's loss of rights under a patent or patent application subject to such a proceeding.
 In addition, companies may obtain patents claiming products or processes that are necessary for or useful to the development of the Company's products and bring legal actions against the Company claiming infringement and may seek to recover damages and to enjoin the Company from manufacturing and marketing the affected product or process.
 If any such actions are successful, in addition to any potential liability for damages, the Company may be required to obtain licenses from others to continue to develop, manufacture or market its products.
 There can be no assurance that the Company will prevail in any such action or that it will be able to obtain such licenses on commercially reasonable terms.

-The Company owns three issued patents.
+The Company owns three issued United States patents.
 It has also applied for several patents.
-In addition, Dana-Farber has filed applications for a number of patents to which the Company has exclusive rights, and several of these have been issued as patents.
+In addition, Dana-Farber Cancer Institute ("Dana-Farber") has filed applications for a number of patents to which the Company has exclusive rights, and several of these have been issued as patents.
 There can be no assurance that any patent applications will issue as patents or that any issued patents will provide the Company with significant protection against competitors.
+The Company's license agreement with Dana-Farber requires ImmunoGen to use all reasonable efforts, consistent with sound and reasonable business practices and judgment, to effect introduction of licensed products into the commercial market as soon as practicable.
+Failure to do so can result in the loss of the Company's exclusive rights to such licensed products.

-In order to practice its antibody humanization technology using either Complementarity Determining Region ("CDR") grafting or resurfacing, the Company will need to obtain one or more licenses under patents issued to third parties.
+In order to practice its antibody humanization technology using either Complementarity Determining Region ("CDR") grafting or resurfacing, the Company may need to obtain one or more licenses under patents issued to third parties.
 The Company understands that such licenses may be available on what it believes to be commercially acceptable terms.
 However, there can be no assurance that any such licenses will in fact be, or continue to be, available on commercially acceptable terms, if at all.